johno/pixyll/_posts/2022-01-02-paying_yourself_llc.md

 Just as a single-member LLC owner get Draws by default, multi-member LLC owners get paid through Distributions.
 Each Member receives a percentage of the business’s profits based on the Operating Agreement contract.

-The cash each member receives is their Personal Income.
+The cash each member receives is categorized as Personal Income.
 With Default LLC taxation, this money is subject to both income tax and self-employment tax, since Members are viewed as Self-Employed.

 Multi-Member LLCs are set up with multiple owners or Members, as they’re called.